bahrus/xtal-state/README.md

 ### Parsing

 xtal-state-parse is another web component that helps with parsing the address bar url and populating history.state object when the page loads.

+There are two distinctly different scenarios for how this could work.
+For now xtal-state-parse (at least one instance thereof) assumes you are adopting one or the other scenario:

+a)  Scenerio Routing 101:  The critical pieces of information that need to go into history.state are all encoded in the address bar.
+b)  Scenario Bartowski:  The address bar simply contains an id somewhere, which we need, but it doesn't need to go into history.state.
+Rather, that id is used to query some remote data store, and *that* object is what is to go into history.state.

+In the Routing 101 scenario, xtal-state-parse will initialize history.state, only if history.state starts out null.  (xtal-state-parse extends xtal-state-update with its merging capabilities).
+In the Bartowski scenario, the id will simply emit an event with the decoded id (really, the parsed object, which may contain more information than a single id), and will let other components take it from there, leaving history untouched.

+To let xtal-state-update know which scenario is desired, for scenario a), set attribute:  "init_history_if_null".
+If that attribute isn't presense, it will join team Bartowski.

 xtal-state-parse relies on the regular expression [named capture group enhancements](https://github.com/tc39/proposal-regexp-named-groups) that are part of [ES 2018](http://2ality.com/2017/05/regexp-named-capture-groups.html).
 Only Chrome supports this feature currently.